Conditions of Use

 Music, Games and Activities

-- Musical instruments, battery powered amplifiers and digital music players may be operated provided they do not offend other visitors with excessive noise.
+- Non-powered musical instruments, battery powered amplifiers and digital music players may be operated quietly with prior written approval from BGPA.

 - Giant games, ball games, laser games and other sporting activities are restricted to designated areas and require prior approval.